Top 12 Hadoop Developer Skills to Put on Your Resume

 1. Hadoop

-Hadoop is an open-source framework for distributed storage and processing of large sets of data using simple programming models, primarily designed to scale up from single servers to thousands of machines.
-It provides a software ecosystem that allows developers to write and run applications that process vast amounts of data in parallel across a distributed network of processors.
+Hadoop is an open-source framework for distributed storage and processing of large datasets using simple programming models.
+It scales from one machine to thousands.
+The ecosystem lets you run applications that crunch vast volumes in parallel across a cluster.

 Why It's Important